-Found in 12 Collections and/or Records:
+Found in 13 Collections and/or Records:

-Scope and Content note This collection is composed of four handwritten volumes of William Savery's diaries.
-The majority of the first volume concerns the Treaty at Canandaigua, but the remaining volumes are all accounts of religious visits Savery made throughout Europe and Britain.
+William Savery's diaries.
+The majority of the first volume concerns the Treaty at Canandaigua, and the remaining volumes are accounts of religious visits Savery made throughout Europe.
 Entries generally describe details of travel between destinations, Quaker meetings attended, Quaker families visited, and descriptions of each location's culture, food, language, style of dress, and form of local government.